c-o-l-i-n/bing-bot/HELP.md

 2. Go to the `Nicknames` tab
 3. Edit the text in the `Nickname` column

-## 📲 How to move Bing to a different chat
+## 📲 How to move Bing to a new chat

-To move Bing to a different chat, you need register a GroupMe bot for that chat:
+To move Bing to a new chat, you need register a GroupMe bot for that chat:

 1. Log into [dev.groupme.com](https://dev.groupme.com)
 2. Navigate to the [Bots page](https://dev.groupme.com/bots)